PatrickAllenCooper/FM-LLM-Solver/paper_population/README.md

 *   **SOS Implementation:** Refine and rigorously test the SymPy-to-CVXPY conversion and SOS constraint formulation in `verify_certificate.py`.
 Consider using dedicated SOS libraries (like `SumOfSquares.jl` via Python interface, or others) if the current approach proves too slow or difficult to maintain.
 *   **Optimization Falsification:** Finish testing and refinement of the optimization-based checks in `verify_certificate.py`.
 *   **PDF Parsing:** Explore integrating GROBID for document structure analysis *in addition* to MathPix for math/text extraction.
-*   **Fine-tuning Data:** Explore semi-automated methods for extracting (System, Certificate) pairs, potentially using the structured MathPix output.
+*   **Fine-tuning Data:** Explore semi-automated methods for extracting (System, Certificate) pairs, **leveraging the structured MathPix MMD output** to potentially guide LLM extraction more effectively.
 *   **LLM Output Parsing:** Improve the robustness of `extract_certificate_from_llm_output`.
 *   **Experimentation:** Test different base LLMs, embedding models, vector databases, and fine-tuning strategies.
 *   **UI:** Develop a simple graphical or web interface.